maxdan94/auction/README.md

 Feel free to use these lines as you wish.
 This is an efficient C implementation of the Auction algorithm for the assignement problem such as detailed in:
 D.P.
 Bertsekas, A distributed algorithm for the assignment problem,Laboratory for Information and Decision Systems Working Paper (M.I.T., March 1979).
-It should easily scale to hundreds of millions of nodes and/or edges if the data is not too adverserial.
+It should easily scale to millions of nodes and/or edges if the data is not too adverserial.

 # To compile: